The Advantages and Disadvantages of Active and Passive RFID Technologies

 Semi-Passive RFID Technology

-One step up from passive tags are semi-passive tags.
+One step up from a passive tag is a semi passive tag.
 In a semi-passive system, the tags will have some kind of onboard battery, but they won’t have an active transmitter.
 This means they still use an inductive or radiative coupling technology to communicate, leaving them with a shorter range than an active system.
 That battery can also support sensors and memory for power consumption.

 - Active Components - Semi-passive tags are able to support sensors and memory because of their onboard battery.
 If you have an application that needs some sensors and memory but doesn’t need an extremely long range, you may be able to use semi-passive RFID printed circuit.